Skip to content

 • Local literary, social, economic, military, political, scientific and sports history.

+Offaly History is a non-profit community group with a growing membership of some 150 individuals.
 The Society focuses on enhancing educational opportunities, understanding and knowledge of the county heritage while fostering an inclusive approach and civic pride in local identity.
 We promote these objectives through:

+• The holding of monthly lectures, occasional seminars, exhibitions and social media.
 Organising tours during the summer months to places of shared historical interest.

-• The publication of an annual journal Offaly Heritage – to date nine issues.
+• The publication of an annual journal Offaly Heritage – to date twelve issues.

-• We play a unique role collecting and digitising original primary source materials especially photographs and oral history recordings
+• We play a unique role collecting and digitising original primary source materials, especially photographs and oral history recordings

 • Offaly History is the centre for Family History research in Counties Laois and Offaly.

-• The Society is linked to the renowned Irish Family Foundation website and Roots Ireland where some 900,000 records of Offaly/Laois interest can be accessed on a pay-per-view basis worldwide.
+• The Society is linked to the renowned Irish Family Foundation website and Roots Ireland where some 1,000,000 records of Offaly/Laois interest can be accessed on a pay-per-view basis worldwide.
 Currently these websites have an estimated 20 million records of all Ireland interest.

-• A burgeoning library of books, CD-ROMs, videos, DVDs, oral and folklore recordings, manuscripts, newspapers and journals, maps, photographs and various artifacts.
+• A burgeoning library of books, CD-ROMs, videos, DVDs, oral and folklore recordings, manuscripts, newspapers and journals, maps, photographs and various artefacts (now over 25,000 items and a catalogue online)

 • OHAS Collections